aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 In this notebook, we learned how to approximate derivatives using finite differences.
 We illustrated how finite-difference formulas can be derived and showed how to treat boundary nodes in the numerical grid.

 Besides that, we've explained the Python slicing and motivated its usage showing its advantage over Python looping.
-In the next notebook we extend our knowledge on finite differences by considering higher order derivatives.
+In the next notebook we extend our knowledge on finite differences by considering higher-order derivatives.